Emmotes/ic_spoilers/docs/halsin.md

 ![Escape from the Shattered Sanctum Icon](images/halsin/25064.png) **Variant 1: Escape from the Shattered Sanctum** (Complete Area 75)
 > Halsin starts in the formation.
 He can be moved, but not removed.
 > 1-2 Goblins spawn with each wave.
 They don't drop gold nor count towards quest progress.
-> You may only use Good and/or Neutral Champions.
+> You may only use Good and/or Neutral (on the Good/Evil axis) Champions.
-> Getting to know Halsin: Halsin works well with Good Champions, and a specialization choice extends that to include Neutral Champions.
+> Getting to Know Halsin: Halsin works well with Good Champions, and a specialization choice extends that to include Neutral Champions.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Lifting the Shadow Curse Icon](images/halsin/25065.png) **Variant 2: Lifting the Shadow Curse** (Complete Area 125)
 > Due to the Shadow Curse, the weather is Foggy.
 > In non-boss areas, quest requirements are halved, but there is a 50% chance that a defeated enemy doesn't drop quest items nor count towards quest progress.
 > Halsin starts in the formation.
 He can be moved, but not removed.
-> Getting to know Halsin: Halsin provides a chance to advance to the next area before all the quest requirements are completed.
+> Getting to Know Halsin: Halsin provides a chance to advance to the next area before all the quest requirements are completed.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Bear Necessities Icon](images/halsin/25066.png) **Variant 3: Bear Necessities** (Complete Area 175)
 > Halsin starts in the formation with his Archdruid of Emerald Grove and Nature's Revival abilities unlocked.
 He can be moved, but not removed.
 > Champions don't recover health when moving to a new area.
 > Champions resurrect at half health when changing areas instead of full health.
-> Getting to know Halsin: Halsin heals good Champions in the formation, and this can be extended to include Neutral Champions with his specialization choice.
+> Getting to Know Halsin: Halsin heals good Champions in the formation, and this can be extended to include Neutral Champions with his specialization choice.
 </div></div>

 # Other Champion Images